-A decline in gross profit per unit of electricity or natural gas sold may result from a number of different factors, including (i) an adverse imbalance between supply and demand in the electricity and natural gas markets in the countries in which EDP operates or in other related energy markets, (ii) the performance of international and/or regional energy prices such as oil, natural gas, coal, CO_2 allowances and green certificates, (iii) below average rainfall or wind speed and solar incidence levels, (iv) higher cost of power plant construction or (v) a change in the technological mix of installed generation capacity.
+A decline in gross profit per unit of electricity or natural gas sold may result from a number of different factors, including: (i) an adverse imbalance between supply and demand in the electricity and natural gas markets in the countries in which EDP operates or in other related energy markets; (ii) the performance of international and/or regional energy prices such as oil, natural gas, coal, CO2 allowances and green certificates; (iii) below average rainfall or wind speed and solar incidence levels; (iv) higher cost of power plant construction; or (v) a change in the technological mix of installed generation capacity.
 The gross profit per unit of energy sold in liberalised energy markets can also be affected by administrative decisions imposed by legislative and regulatory authorities in the countries in which EDP operates.
-For example, EDP may not be able to renew its electricity/gas agreements on the same or similar terms due to the selling price or the gross margin of electricity/gas being worse than their actual market value.
-In the Iberian Peninsula, the volatility of EDP's gross profit per unit of electricity and natural gas markets, which are fully exposed to market risk.
-If the difference between the market price for electricity and the marginal generation cost (which depends primarily on fuel and CO_2 costs) available at its thermal plants is too low, EDP's thermal plants may not generate electricity or electricity generation may be limited.
+For example, EDP may not be able to renew its electricity or gas agreements on the same or similar terms due to the selling price or the gross margin of electricity and/or gas being worse than their actual market value.
+In the Iberian Peninsula, the volatility of EDP's gross profit per unit of electricity and natural gas sold can be particularly significant in its activities in the liberalised electricity and natural gas markets, which are fully exposed to market risk.
+If the difference between the market price for electricity and the marginal generation cost (which depends primarily on fuel and CO2 costs) available at its thermal plants is too low, EDP's thermal plants may not generate electricity or electricity generation may be limited.
+This would directly result in lower gross margin and cashflows in EDP's Client Solutions and Energy Management segment.

-In addition, certain power plants operating in Portugal that still benefit from the CMEC mechanism will stop benefiting from such mechanism gradually (power plant by power plant) until 2027 and will become fully subject to market prices at such time.
-Moreover, the power plants still benefiting from the CMEC mechanism have, from 2017 onwards, entered into the final 10-year period of the mechanism, in which a final 10-year prospective adjustment amount to the initial CMEC compensation amount has been calculated by the relevant authorities and is due to EDP.
-Such final 10-year prospective adjustment amount has not been fully accepted by EDP and is currently under dispute.
-In any case, the amount of the final 10-year prospective adjustment may not reflect entirely the evolution of the market prices and other variables for the next 10-year period and, as such, the power plants still benefiting from the CMEC regime will be partially exposed to the risk of market prices.
+In addition, the power plants still benefiting from the Contractual Balance Maintenance Costs ("CMEC") mechanism have, from 2017 onwards, entered into the final 10-year period of the mechanism, in which a final 10-year prospective adjustment amount to the initial CMEC compensation amount has been approved by the relevant authorities.
+Such adjustment amount may not reflect the evolution of the market prices and other variables for the next 10-year period and, as such, the power plants still benefiting from the CMEC regime will be partially exposed to the risk of market prices.

 Payments for electricity sold by certain EDP's wind and solar farms depend, at least in part, on market prices for electricity.
 In certain countries, such as the United States, EDP sells its wind and solar power output mainly through long-term Power Purchase Agreements ("PPAs"), which set the sale price of electricity for the duration of the contract.
 When a PPA is not executed due to market conditions or as part of a commercial strategy, EDP sells its electricity output in wholesale markets in which it is fully exposed to market risk volatility.
 In jurisdictions where combinations of regulated incentives are used (such as green certificates, and market pricing), the regulated incentive component may not compensate for fluctuations in the market price component, and thus total remuneration may be volatile.
+In the future, as regulated remuneration schemes and/or PPAs end for existing wind and solar farms, the gross margin and cashflows of the EDP Group's Renewables segment may become more volatile and a source of increased risk for EDP.